ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     reference changed to the new determinant.
 For a HF basis, this cannot happen, but with rotated orbital may be important.

+**DIRECTANNIHILATION**
+    Default=.false.

+    A parallel FCIMC option.
+This annihilation algorithm has elements in common with rotoannihilation and the default annihilation, but should be faster and better scaling than both of these, with respect to the number of processors.
+There are no explicit loops over processors, and newly-spawned particles are sent directly to their respective processors.

 **ANNIHILATDISTANCE** [Lambda]
     Default=0.D0